MacIver-Lab/Ergodic-Information-Harvesting/README.md

 ```

 #### Windows and MacOS
-[Docker](https://en.wikipedia.org/wiki/Docker_%28software%29) is used on Windows and MacOS for running EIH container image since Singularity only have native support for Linux OS.
+[Docker](https://en.wikipedia.org/wiki/Docker_%28software%29) is used on Windows and MacOS for running the EIH container image since Singularity only has native support for Linux OS.
 To install Docker, follow the official installation guide for [Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) or [MacOS](https://hub.docker.com/editions/community/docker-ce-desktop-mac).

 Once installed, first go to the Docker settings and update the desired number of CPUs and memory available for Docker (and EIH simulation) to use.
 The number of CPU thread available during the simulation is limited by this configuration.